....Continuing from yesterday's story

 ~

-The way that the sun plays through the windows in the morning, sending rectangular-shaped beams into the kitchen and living room, is reminiscent of my time in Mānoa.
+The sun plays through the windows in the morning, sending rectangular-shaped beams into the kitchen and living room, which reminds me of my time in Mānoa.
 It does the same thing again at sunset, but the fading red and orange light comes through the opposite end.

-After the household completed a sharing of dinner together one evening, I happened upon Sid and Ananda sitting quietly in the anti-room.
+After the household had completed a dinner sharing one evening, I happened upon Sid and Ananda sitting quietly in the anti-room.
 Large flickering candles lit the space, quietly illuminating a checkerboard placed between the two.
-Red checkers filled Anandaʻs side of the board while only a sparse few pieces of the black checkers filled her fatherʻs side.
+Red checkers filled Anandaʻs side of the board while only a few pieces of the black checkers filled her fatherʻs side.
 "Sheʻs good," I said quietly.

 "Why do you think that is?"

 "Because I have not let go of my attachment as her father.
 Once I separate myself from that fact, then I can become her Yogi.
-Until then, Ananda will continue to best me," he exhaled a breath of truth.
-Thereʻs no other way to describe it.
+Until then, Ananda will continue to beat me," he exhaled a breath of truth.
+There is no other way to describe it.
 He stood up and moved aside, "Come," he motioned to the spot where he sat a second ago.
 "Play and try not to think of winning; rather, think of how you will achieve the end."

 I sat there with the two of them for the next hour and finally gave up, "She is too good," I shook my head.